garethjohnsdesign/backthefuture/index.md

 title: BFI | Back The Future
 image: "/assets/img/og-image.png"
 section-one-image: "/uploads/section-01.jpg"
-section-one-header-text: Get behind film’s next generation.
+section-one-header-text: Get behind film’s next generation
 section-two-image: "/uploads/section-02.jpg"
-section-two-header-text: The BFI supports a love of film every step of the way.
+section-two-header-text: The BFI supports a love of film every step of the way
 section-two-paragraph-text: Our education programmes shape the film culture of tomorrow by investing in the passion of young people today.
 We believe everyone deserves the opportunity to enjoy, learn from, and take their place in film, in whatever